-MNCs' leveraging their innovation competencies across borders per se is not a new phenomenon (Cantwell 1995; Kogut and Zander 1993), but using coinvention as a vehicle to create novel innovations in emerging economies is.
-The clear importance of international co-invention in the data on U.S. patents granted to Indian and Chinese inventors may suggest something extremely interesting: the possibility that the R&D process itself can now be sliced into multiple stages, and countries may participate in different stages according to their competitive advantages.
-This phenomenon is often referred to as "vertical specialization" or "vertical disintegration" in the trade literature (Krugman, Cooper, and Srinivasan 1995; Hummels, Ishii, and Yi 2001; Yi 2003).
+The MNCs' leveraging of their innovation competencies across borders per se is not a new phenomenon (Cantwell 1995; Kogut and Zander 1993), but using coinvention as a vehicle to create novel innovations in emerging economies is.
+The clear importance of international coinvention in the data on US patents granted to Indian and Chinese inventors may suggest something extremely interesting: the possibility that the R&D process itself can now be sliced into multiple stages, and countries may participate in different stages according to their competitive advantages.
+This phenomenon is often referred to as "vertical specialization" or "vertical disintegration" in the trade literature (Krugman, Cooper, and Srinivasan 1995; Hummels, Ishiii, and Yi 2001; Yi 2003).

-If India and China's emergence in the global innovation system follows this economic canon, co-invention created in India and China is likely to be characterized by a division of labor in the research process.
+If India and China's emergence in the global innovation system follows this economic canon, coinvention created in India and China is likely to be characterized by a division of labor in the research process.
 As such, Indian and Chinese researchers may undertake more repetitive, codified, and relatively routine research tasks while researchers in advanced countries may provide more sophisticated, creative, and high-level intellectual input.
-Combining the two, MNCs can produce a greater amount and more impactful innovative output with a given amount of R&D expenditure (Romer 1990).
-As a result, an increase in R&D activity induced in China and India through this process might not be a direct substitute for the higher level R&D inputs from the Western advanced countries, but rather a strong complement to it.
+Combining the two, MNCs can produce more (and more impactful) innovative output with a given amount of R&D expenditure (Romer 1990).
+As a consequence, an increase in R&D activity induced in China and India through this process might not be a direct substitute for the higher-level R&D inputs from the Western advanced countries, but rather a strong complement to it.
 However, this notion of complementarity could fade over time.
-Local Indian and Chinese inventors who initially collaborated with Western inventors through co-invention partnerships could acquire and accumulate high-level skills through this collaboration, and then engage in high-level, original inventive activity without the need for input from Western inventors.
-In this case, co-invention could, over time, lead to greater direct substitution between Western and local invention.
-But, it is also possible that after acquiring and accumulating high-level skills, these local Indian and Chinese inventors would continue to collaborate with Western inventors(Kogut and Zander 1992; Weitzman 1998; Singh 2008).
-We will return to this issue in the later part of this paper.
+Local Indian and Chinese inventors who initially collaborated with Western inventors through coinvention partnerships could acquire and accumulate high-level skills through this collaboration, and then engage in high-level, original inventive activity without the need for input from Western inventors.
+In this case, coinvention could, over time, lead to greater direct substitution between Western and local invention.
+But, it is also possible that after acquiring and accumulating high-level skills, these local Indian and Chinese inventors would continue to collaborate with Western inventors (Kogut and Zander 1992; Weitzman 1998; Singh 2008).
+We will return to this issue in the latter part of this chapter.